NIMO: a Nonlinear Interpretable MOdel: NIMO: Implementation details

 \paragraph{Other Details} After the second \texttt{fc} layer, a \texttt{sin} activation function is applied to capture potentially repeating or high-frequency cyclic patterns in the data~\citep{sitzmann2020implicit}.
 The learning rate is \texttt{1e-3} for synthetic experiments, and \texttt{5e-3} for real-world datasets.
 We choose Adam~\citep{kingma2014adam} as the default optimizer.
-For regression, we regularize the network also by restricting the output range within $[-1,1]$, which works well in practice.
-For classification, we use a less restrictive reduction to the range $[-1,3]$.
+In all experiments, the lasso and group penalties are selected by performing a grid search over a predefined set of candidate values.